 So, as I started looking into getting a new machine I discovered something.
 Janome and Kenmore are created by the same company (or were at that time anyway).
 Janome was sort of the big sister to Kenmore.
 Knowing that, and after reading tons of reviews, I settled on Janome as the brand of my choice.

 Here’s the most Basic Beginner Janome Sewing Machine.
 It’s the 2212 and it’s rated close to 5 stars on Amazon.
-It should be a very good starter machine and costs under $200.
+It should be a very good starter machine and costs just under $200.
 Not a bad investment if you are just getting started.
 (This looks a lot like my beginning sewing machine.)
 I think this one would last you a long time.
 Here are some important features:

 Here is a slightly fancier Janome for not a lot more money.
-This one has more stitches (30), an automatic needle threader and is computerized.
-This is the Janome 8077.
+This one has more stitches (30), an automatic needle threader, and is computerized.
+This is the Janome JW8100.
 It will run around $329.
 Here are some of the features it has beyond the one we just looked at:

 Brother Beginner Sewing Machines:

 Now let’s talk about Brother machines.
 I feel like these are sort of the most popular beginner machines right now.
-I recently borrowed a friend’s Brother while mine was broken and can now safely vouch for Brother’s as well.
-Many of my Learn to Sew readers have recommended various Brother machines and I am giving you their recommendations here.
+I recently borrowed a friend’s Brother while mine was broken and can now safely vouch for Brothers as well.
+Many of my Learn to Sew Online Sewing Classes readers have recommended various Brother machines and I am giving you their recommendations here.

 Singer Beginner Sewing Machines:

 A reader recommended this Singer Esteem II from Target.
-It costs just over $100 also and has 4.5 stars rating at Target.com.
+It costs about $200 or so and has 4.5 stars rating at Target.com and on Amazon.
 It has 23 stitches and sells itself as a good machine for beginners and you can’t really beat that price, can you?
 I suspect this could be a good beginning sewing machine for kids too!
 It won’t break the bank but is still a good machine.
 It would be quite portable and easy to work with.
 Manual adjustment of things like speed and stitch length.